emagnier/romcal/bindings/typescript/README.md

 # Romcal (TypeScript)

 A TypeScript/JavaScript library for calculating Catholic liturgical dates and generating liturgical calendars.
+Works in Node.js and browsers via WebAssembly.

 For the Rust library, see [romcal-core](../../core/).
 For command-line usage, see the [CLI documentation](../../cli/).